|Front Page | Information | Computer | Computer setup tips | Router setup tips | Funnies & Everything Else|

 If you have Outlook installed, start it and go to Tools/Options/Other tab (may vary by version) and make sure that Instant Messaging is unchecked.
 Close Outlook.

-To be even safer, follow the instructions in the Microsoft Knowledge Base.
+To be even more safe, follow the instructions in the Microsoft Knowledge Base.
 For XP Pro it's:

 Enable both settings and reboot.
 Windows Messenger will never be seen again on your screen or in your task list until you disable these settings.